dschlenk/opennms-cookbook/README.md

 So far, tests consist of:

 * Style Checks using foodcritic and rubocop.
-* Basic 'does-it-converge' test kitchen suites
+* InSpec tests for all the LWRPs.

-* You may need to increase your open file limit for test kitchen to work since there are an awful lot of suites.
+The default rake task will run the style checks.

-Use rake to run style checks.
+Use `rake integration:vagrant` to run the LWRP tests.
+You may need to increase your open file limit for test kitchen to work since there are an awful lot of suites.
+By default it'll run all the suites on all the supported versions, which will probably take a day or more (and rake will for sure run out of RAM before then), or you can specify specific major versions with `-- -v 20,21`.
+There's also a `-r <INSTANCE_NAME>` option that lets you resume testing after fixing something that failed.

 Pull requests welcome!